david-chen0/OptionsTracker/README.md

 TODOs:
-Format the dollar fields(ex: open_price, profit, etc) to be prefixed with $ and have commas separating amounts

-Add a price section for active contracts, which will query for the option's latest price only on first load or refresh(both)
+Add a price section for active contracts, which will query for the option's latest price only on first load or refresh Need to first check if option(and underlying) is valid before trying to get price

 Add financial data(ex: implied volatility, delta, etc)